heidihoward/distributed-consensus-reading-list/README.md

 Many of the papers listed below fit into more than one section.
 However, for simplicity, each paper is listed only in the most relevant section.
 Where possible, open access links for each paper have been provided.

-⭐️ If you are looking for a starting point, a subset of the most influential papers on distributed consensus are highlighted using a yellow star. ⭐️
+⭐️ Influential papers - If you are looking for a starting point, a subset of the most influential papers on distributed consensus are highlighted using a yellow star. ⭐️

+💎 Hidden gems - Papers which I personally love but are not as highly cited as the influential papers 💎

 Contributions via pull requests are welcome.